kulmsc/kulmsc.github.io/pages/1_ldpred_derivation.md

 ### Calculate Posterior Beta

-Now that we have fully defined the estimated beta, we can use this value to work back and get the posterior distribution of
+Now that we have fully defined the estimated beta, we can use this value to work back and get the posterior distribution of beta itself.
+While the paper points to [Dudbridge](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1003348), which points to [Ruppert](https://www.cambridge.org/core/books/semiparametric-regression/02FC9A9435232CA67532B4D31874412C), there is no satisfactory explanation for the seemingly nice result that is achieved.
+The work by Dudbrdige would indicate that some BLUP style calculations are needed, but rather this is simply a direct application of Bayes Law:

+$$ (\beta | \widetilde{\beta}) = \frac{(\widetilde{\beta} | \beta)(\beta)}{\widetilde{\beta}} $$